-A crucial component of a successful course, regardless of delivery format, is student engagement.
-Students are more likely to be successful in courses that engage students in a variety of ways over the course of the semester, build a sense of community, and have a strong teacher presence.
-Here are some suggestions for intentionally designing your course with student engagement in mind.
+A crucial component of a successful course, regardless of delivery format, is the use of instructional strategies that promote student and student engagement.
+Students are more likely to be successful in courses that build a sense of community, engage students with the content and one another in a variety of ways, and have a strong teacher presence.
+The suggestions below will help you intentionally design your course with student engagement in mind.

 Build Community and Establish a Presence